 Breathing Exercises can lower your blood pressure, reduce your heart rate and calm your nervous system.

-If you want to jump right into a technique .... see that article:
+If you want to jump right into a simple technique .... see the article:

 Slow Breathing Technique.

 Buteyko breathing exercises can also help with the hyperventilation symptoms